SierraSoftworks/blog/src/posts/2016-12-11-docker-swarm.md

 When you're working at that kind of scale, it's best to use tools built for the purpose and that's where products like [Kubernetes][kubernetes] really start to make a lot of sense.
-Features like built-in secrets management, automatic ingress configurations (setting up your loadbalancers) and comprehensive access control tools make them far better suited to those tasks than Swarm currently is.
+Features like built-in secrets management, automatic ingress configurations (setting up your load-balancers) and comprehensive access control tools make them far better suited to those tasks than Swarm currently is.

 In addition to that, Swarm truly is a relatively new and unproven technology.
 If your job requires that the